-- Enrichment: For advanced students, have them compare numbers with more than three digits.
+Enrichment: For advanced students, have them compare numbers with more than three digits.
 Ask them to explain how they determined which one was greater.
-Encourage them to write a number story comparing 3-digit numbers, and direct them to use comparison words such as greater than, less than, and equal to.
+Encourage them to write a number story comparing three-digit numbers, and direct them to use comparison words such as "greater than," "less than," and "equal to."

-- Support: Give your students manipulatives while working through the exercises, and have them draw out a scenario with the numbers, such as with coins or chips.
+Support: Give your students manipulatives, such as coins or chips, while working through the exercises and have them draw out a scenario.

-- Ask a volunteer to summarize how to compare 3-digit numbers.
-Have him come up with numbers to ask the rest of the class to compare.
+- Ask a volunteer to summarize how to compare three-digit numbers.